Do I need a doctor's referral?

 - Have sufficient MediSave funds under the Medisave 500 scheme.

 You can use your own or your immediate family member’s MediSave for your mammogram screening.
 The Medisave account holder must be present to sign the Medical Claim Authorisation Form (MCAF) to authorise the use of his/her MediSave.

 Screen For Life (SFL) participant

-A result letter will be posted to you within 4 to 6 weeks.
+A result letter will be posted to you within 8 weeks.